 From third year you’ll develop expertise in your stream of choice and be provided with the opportunities to enhance your skills in leadership and management, opening up a wide range of exciting career opportunities to choose from.
-Graduates will take a leading role in solving complex, multidisciplinary engineering problems to help sustain the future supply of the world’s natural resources.
+Graduates will take a leading role in solving complex, multidisciplinary engineering problems.

 Resources engineering streams